 I do not eat anything close to what I was eating before my lifestyle change.
-I now have one slice of bread for the most parts.
-I, however, noticed that if I have a lot of fruits, tea without sugar, one boiled egg, a cup of cooked cabbage and one slice of bread, my spike is not more than about 2 points.
+I now have one slice of bread for the most part.
+I, however, noticed that if I have a lot of fruits, tea without sugar, one boiled egg, a cup of cooked cabbage, and one slice of bread, my spike is not more than about 2 points.
 That’s good.

 Please remember that peanut butter is my friend.
 One teaspoon, keeps my reading looking normal or near normal.

 Listen, I also find that I sometimes have to take a lower dose of my medication based on my readings.
 I am still prone to high readings if I do not watch what and when I eat.
 It is a lifetime change, but I am better off in the long run.